 When you lose out on sleep (you should never really have any less than 7+ hours a night) it’s been shown that you’re very likely to suppress your body’s natural ability to maximize test release.

 When you were younger – you may have worn a lack of sleep with pride.
 Now that you’re older and wiser; you should know it’s just plain dumb, not to mention damaging.

-Whereas some food types increase estrogen production, others increase testosterone production and maximise your ability to do everything from perform to your fullest extent in the bedroom to burning your excess body fat more efficiently.
+Whereas some food types increase estrogen production, others increase testosterone production and maximize your ability to do everything from performing to your fullest extent in the bedroom to burning your excess body fat more efficiently.

 If you want to ensure your natural testosterone levels remain at a constant high-point; eat more of the following items:

 - More leafy green and cruciferous vegetables

 - Coconut oil